quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 data remains in various buffers, and the overheads introduced by individual layers.
 The event has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

+This event relates to stream data only.
+There are no packet or frame headers and length values in the `length` or `raw` fields MUST reflect that.

-For example, it can be useful to understand when when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.
+For example, it can be useful to understand when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.
 Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.